netdata/netdata/collectors/ebpf_process.plugin/README.md

 The developer mode is a feature that Netdata is bringing to give more details about errors that happen with the monitored function.

-Case this option is set to `yes`, Netdata will store inside `developer.log` that is inside your log directory, normally `/var/log/netdata/`, information about the hour that an error happeb, the software that generates the error and the error information.
+Case this option is set to `yes`, Netdata will store inside `developer_process.log` that is inside your log directory, normally
+  `/var/log/netdata/`, information about the hour that an error happeb, the software that generates the error and the error information.